From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Abstract

 \section{Abstract}

-{ In medicine, large language models (LLMs) commonly leverage retrieval-augmented generation (RAG) to ground outputs in up-to-date external evidence and reduce hallucinations.
-However, current RAG approaches focus primarily on performance improvements while overlooking evidence-based medicine (EBM) principles.
-This study addresses two key gaps: (1) the lack of PICO alignment between queries and retrieved evidence, and (2) the absence of evidence hierarchy considerations during reranking.
-We present a reusable adaptation strategy for integrating EBM into graph-based RAG, integrating the PICO framework into knowledge graph construction and retrieval, and proposing a Bayesian-inspired reranking algorithm to calibrate ranking scores by evidence grade without introducing predefined weights.
-We validated this framework in sports rehabilitation, a literature-rich domain currently lacking RAG systems and benchmarks.
-We released a knowledge graph (357,844 nodes and 371,226 edges) and a reusable benchmark of 1,637 QA pairs.
-The system achieved 0.830 nugget coverage, 0.819 answer faithfulness, 0.882 semantic similarity, and 0.788 PICOT match accuracy.
-In a 5-point Likert evaluation, five expert clinicians rated the system 4.66–4.84 across factual accuracy, faithfulness, relevance, safety, and PICO alignment.
-These findings demonstrate that the proposed EBM adaptation strategy substantially improves retrieval and answer quality and is readily transferable to other clinical domains; while the released resources help address the scarcity of RAG datasets in sports rehabilitation.}
+Current medical retrieval-augmented generation (RAG) approaches overlook evidence-based medicine (EBM) principles, leading to two key gaps: (1) the lack of PICO alignment between queries and retrieved evidence, and (2) the absence of evidence hierarchy considerations during reranking.
+We present SR-RAG, an EBM-adapted GraphRAG framework that integrates the PICO framework into knowledge graph construction and retrieval, and proposes Bayesian Evidence Tier Reranking (BETR) to calibrate ranking scores by evidence grade without predefined weights.
+Validated in sports rehabilitation, we release a knowledge graph (357,844 nodes, 371,226 edges) and a benchmark of 1,637 QA pairs.
+SR-RAG achieves 0.812 evidence recall@10, 0.830 nugget coverage, 0.819 answer faithfulness, 0.882 semantic similarity, and 0.788 PICOT match accuracy, substantially outperforming five baselines.
+Five expert clinicians rated the system 4.66--4.84 on a 5-point Likert scale, and system rankings are preserved on a human-verified gold subset ($n=80$).